ManikMaity/30-Days-JavaScript-Challenge/Day_05/Theory.md

 - Getting last index of an element in array
 - includes:To check if an item exist in an array
 - check if the data type is an array
+- Converting array to string
+    - using .toString();
+    - using .join(element joining value);
+- Slice array elements
+- Adding item to an array using push
+- Removing the end element using pop
+- Removing an element from the beginning
+- Adding an element from the beginning
+- Reversing array order
+- Sorting elements in array
+- Array of arrays

 ### fill
     const Xes = Array(4).fill("X");